groskopf/onsite-print-demo/README.md

 ## List of working functions:
 > #### Images
-> - Get Images
+> - Get all Images
-> - Upload Image
+> - Upload new Image
-> - Get Image
+> - Get Image with Filename
-> - Delete Image
+> - Delete Image with Filename

 > #### Bookings
-> - Get Bookings
+> - Get all Bookings
-> - Create Booking
+> - Create new Booking
-> - Get Booking with Code
+> - Get Booking with Booking Code
-> - Update Booking with Code
+> - Update Booking with Booking Code
-> - Delete Booking with Code
+> - Delete Booking with Booking Code

 > #### Labels
 > - Get Labels